-Goat Simulator is one of the best Nintendo Switch simulation games.
-It gets pretty bizarre, but it’s one of the most fun applications of the genre.
+Goat Simulator is one of the most bizarre Switch simulation games imaginable, but it’s one of the most fun applications of the genre.

 1. Cities Skylines

-Cities Skylines is one of the best building games on Steam and other platforms for its scope and detail.
+Cities Skylines is known for its scope and detail in the building genre.
 The game is probably the apex of the city builder genre so far, it simulates planning out a city with a level of detail rarely seen.

 In Cities Skylines, you can plan out and build cities.
 The level of creativity here though goes beyond most games.
 You can plan out your buildings with a huge wealth of options.
 You have to actually consider a city being liveable, not just dropping buildings wherever you think.

 One of the most impressive parts of the game is the transport system.
 You’ll need to get the transport of the city functioning efficiently.